Notes on Gravitational Physics: Particle and photon orbits

 {\sl Precession Angle}\\

-We look at the precession angle $\Delta\phi_P = \Delta\phi-2\pi$ for nearly circular orbits, with $\Delta\phi$ the angle through which the particle moves beween successive periastrons.
+We now look at the precession angle $\Delta\phi_P = \Delta\phi-2\pi$ for nearly circular orbits, with $\Delta\phi$ the angle through which the particle moves between successive periastrons.
 The radial component of the geodesic equation has the form \be \ddot r = - V_{\rm eff}' . \ee If this is not obvious, note that, as in the Newtonian case, differentiating the expression for the conserved energy, Eq.~\eqref{rdot1}, gives the equation of motion:

-The radial period is the coordinate time $t=T$ between periastrons; recall that $t$ is Killing time and is the time measured by an observer at infinity, whose 4-velocity coincides with $t^\alpha$.
-Let $R$ be the radius of a circular orbit and $R+\delta r(\tau)$ the radius of a particle in a nearby orbit.
-For a Newtonian system, $R+\delta r(t)$ is the radial coordinate of a nearby elliptical orbit.
-Using $V_{\rm eff}'(R)=0$, we have
+The radial period is the coordinate time $t=T$ between periastrons; recall that $t$ is Killing time and is the time measured by an observer at infinity whose velocity coincides with $t^\alpha$.
+Let $r$ be the radius of a circular orbit and $r+\delta r(\tau)$ the radius of a particle in a nearby orbit with the same angular momentum $L$.
+For a Newtonian system, $r+\delta r(t)$ is the radial coordinate of a nearby elliptical orbit.
+Using $V_{\rm eff}'(r)=0$, we have

-with \be \omega_r := \sqrt{V_{\rm eff}''(R)} = \sqrt{\frac{M(R-6M)}{R^3(R-3M)}}. \ee Then $\delta r$ oscillates with frequency $\omega_r$ defined in terms of proper time $\tau$ along the circular geodesic.
+with \be \omega_r := \sqrt{V_{\rm eff}''(r)} = \sqrt{\frac{M(r-6M)}{r^3(r-3M)}}. \ee Then $\delta r$ oscillates with frequency $\omega_r$ defined in terms of proper time $\tau$ along the circular geodesic.
 The corresponding frequency $\Omega_r$ in terms of Killing time is $\Omega_r = \omega_r/\dot t$ and the radial period is $T=2\pi/\Omega_r$.
 In one radial period, the change in angle is

 where we have used \eqref{omega_phi} and \eqref{omega_r} for $\omega_\phi$ and $\omega_r$.
-The angle of precession is then \be\crv \Delta \phi_P = 2\pi\left(1-\frac1{\sqrt{1-6M/R}}\right)\cb. \ee For $M/R$ small, it becomes \be \crv \Delta \phi_P = 6 \pi \frac{M}{r}\cb. \ee
+The angle of precession is then \be\crv \Delta \phi_P = 2\pi\left(1-\frac1{\sqrt{1-6M/r}}\right)\cb. \ee For $M/r$ small, it becomes \be \crv \Delta \phi_P = 6 \pi \frac{M}{r}\cb. \ee

-In particular, Mercury's orbit is nearly circular with $ r = 5.55\times 10^7$km.
-The mass in the formula is that of the sun, $ M = M_\odot = 1.477$ km, giving
+In particular, Mercury's orbit is nearly circular with $r = 5.55\times 10^7$ km.
+The mass in the formula is that of the Sun, $ M = M_\odot = 1.477$ km, giving

-At the other extreme, for $R$ near $6M$, the precession angle is large, and the particle follows a zoom-whirl orbit, circling the black hole many times in each radial period.
-In this case there's not much of a zoom, because of our $\delta r \ll R$ approximation.
+At the other extreme, for $r$ near $6M$, the precession angle is large, and the particle follows a zoom-whirl orbit, circling the black hole many times in each radial period.
+In this case there's not much of a zoom, because of our $\delta r \ll r$ assumption.